 Companies can raise their capital through debt increase, otherwise known as debt capital, or share increase, also referred to as share capital.
 In this post, we look at how companies raise capital through selling more shares and how it affects share value.
 The funds for capital raise may come directly from investors, or from company reserves.
-Reserves refer to the amount of profit stored within the company rather than payed as dividend.
+Reserves refer to the amount of profit stored within the company rather than paid as dividend.
 The share value and the number of shares held by each shareholder differs in each case.

 Capital Raise through Reserves

 As explained in owner’s equity post, companies pay a percentage of annual profit to shareholders depending on the decision of the board in the annual general meeting, and keep the rest as reserve.
 This is the most available source for capital increase in case companies need more funds.
 Companies do not have to offer collateral for debt, or return interests for borrowed money.
 Since the accumulated profit belongs to existing shareholders, additional shares issued for the amount of reserves leads to an increase of number of shares for each shareholder, with a new share value that differs from the nominal value.
 In this case the value of company shares is determined suing the following formula.